Eric Shelton (fighter): Post-UFC career

 After being released from the UFC, Shelton signed with the WXC.
 He made his promotional debut against Jesse Bazzi at WXC 83 on October 30, 2019.
 He won the fight via unanimous decision.

 With the win, Shelton earned a title shot against Juancamilo Ronderos at WXC 85 on December 18, 2019.
 He lost the fight via split decision.

 On June 6, 2020, news surfaced that Shelton had signed with ARES FC.

 Shelton faced Rilley Dutro for the vacant Caged Aggression Flyweight Championship on May 8, 2021.
 He claimed the championship after Dutro suffered an elbow injury in the fourth round.

 Shelton faced Jacob Silva on December 19, 2021, at Fury FC 55.
 He won the bout via unanimous decision.

+Shelton faced Peter Caballero at Fury FC 67 on August 14, 2022.
+He would lose the fight via unanimous decision marking his second loss since leaving the UFC.

+Shelton next faced Dwight Joseph in the main event of Caged Aggression 35 for the vacant Caged Aggression Bantamweight championship on 25 March 2023.
+He would win fight via unanimous decision.

+Shelton would then main event Unified MMA 51 against Teshay Gouthro for the Unified MMA Interim Bantamweight championship on 23 June 2023.
+He would win the fight via split decision.

+Shelton faced highly touted MMA Lab prospect Abdul Kamara at Fury FC 92 on June 16, 2024.
+He would win the fight via second round knockout.

+Shelton would next face off against Bellator veteran Jerrell Hodge in the main event of Caged Aggression 38: Retaliation on October 12, 2024 in a defence of his Caged Aggression Bantamweight championship.
+He would win the fight via first round knockout.